MSNLAB/EdgeCam/README.md

 </div>

 ## Workflow
-EdgeVision supports three video analytics pipelines to process a video frame.
+EdgeCam supports three video analytics pipelines to process a video frame.
 1. The video frame is first put into the local queue of the edge node and inferred with the local small DNN model.
 The edge node selects the regions of the video frame that have low recognition confidence from the recognition results, and encodes these parts of the image in specified quality and offloads them to the cloud for inference with the large DNN models.
 2. The video frame can be directly dispatched to another edge node with a lighter workload for inference.